junbolian/Twisted-Convolutional-Networks/Readme.md

 ## Features

-- **Feature Combination Layer**: TCNs generate combined features using element-wise multiplication of feature pairs, creating a richer feature representation.
+- **Feature Combination Layer**: TCNs generate combined features using both element-wise multiplication and summation of pairwise products, creating a richer feature representation that captures complex interactions.
+- **Two Feature Combination Methods**: Offers flexibility with two approaches—multiplicative combination for direct feature interactions and summation of pairwise products for enhanced pairwise relationships.
 - **Robust to Feature Order**: The approach reduces reliance on feature ordering, making TCNs suitable for non-spatial datasets.
 - **Flexible Architecture**: Includes residual connections, dropout, and batch normalization for improved training stability and model generalization.

 ## Installation